eco619/ai-document-library/docs/platform-capabilities/knowledge-evolution.md

 - Preserves historical answers instead of overwriting them.
 - Explains why answers changed.
-- Identifies the evidence responsible for the change.
+- Identifies the new information responsible for triggering the change.
 - Automatically determines which conclusions require review.
-- Maintains complete evidence lineage.
+- Maintains complete source and information lineage.
 - Creates an auditable history of evolving project knowledge.
 - Reduces the risk of decisions being made from outdated or incomplete information.